Life in COVID-19

 Most of our students are doing online lessons.

 We can't deny the fact that it is more realistic and practical to do face-to-face lessons.
-So, I searched for web applications, and they are effective by far.
+So, I searched for web applications that are effective by far.

 Perhaps there are tons of realizations to say, but these are mine.